-Between Bitcoin’s historic performance, the pandemic, emergence of Non-Fungible Tokens (NFTs), and the Metaverse, 2021 was a pivotal year for cryptocurrencies.
+Between Bitcoin’s historic performance, the pandemic, the emergence of Non-Fungible Tokens (NFTs), and the Metaverse, 2021 was a pivotal year for cryptocurrencies.
 The market hit numbers never seen before, and global crypto adoption rates went up significantly.

 The events in 2021 bolstered adoption in France, not only for retail investors but also for companies and institutional traders.
 Some of the notable crypto exchanges that helped traders acquire crypto include Binance and Coinbase.

-A recent study conducted by the IPOS, a polling institute in conjunction with Blockchain Partner on 2,003 individuals over 18 years, found out that:
+A recent study conducted by the IPOS, a polling institute in conjunction with Blockchain Partner on 2,003 individuals over 18 years, found that:

 77% of the respondents knew about cryptos.